 Defence Solicitors for Confiscation Order POCA Proceedings

-Through our work across all areas of business crime and fraud we have gained experience in cases of the highest value and complexity, gaining invaluable insight, and have consistently achieved positive outcomes over many years.
+Our Confiscation Order Solicitors have gained experience in cases of the highest value and complexity, gaining invaluable insight, and have consistently achieved positive outcomes over many years.

-If you or your business is subject to a confiscation order you will need expert legal advice and representation.
+If you or your business is subject to a confiscation order you will need expert legal representation.
 Our team of Criminal Defence Solicitors have the technical knowledge and experience needed to help you achieve the optimum outcome for your situation.

-Confiscation orders are commonly utilised in cases where there is a financial element to the crime.
+Confiscation orders are commonly utilised where there is a financial element to the crime.
 Typical examples include fraud, tax evasion, fraudulent trading, money laundering, bribery and any benefits received as a direct result of a business failing to comply with UK law.